 In 2004, Council was part of a regional consultation in the southern region of Tasmania because there are a number of southern Councils who wanted to look at biodiversity offsetting in local government through that regional group, which was run through the Southern Tasmanian Councils Authority.
 The Councils went to the State Government which was DPIPWE at the time and advocated for the department to take on biodiversity offsetting.
 At that time they weren't interested in doing that, they were interested in developing their own policy but were very happy for Council to develop theirs.
 We also worked with the forest practices authority at the time and they also had their own policy but were encouraging of Council to develop ours.
 Both of those organisations have had input into Council's policy, they are aware of it.
-The department, in the most recent review of the policy, had input into the policy and provided feedback on it.
-We haven't sought legal input into the policy as Council hasn't believed that it was required.
+The department, in the most recent As only the States and Commonwealth have the authority to levy new taxes and they make no claims that the biodiversity offsets are not a tax, how does Kingborough Council's offset payments differ from a State or Commonwealth tax?